janlv/cads-fmi-demo/README.md

 The helper installs `pythonfmu`, then **patches its exporter CMake files** so the generated FMU binaries link against `libpython`.
-This is required now that the workflow runtime runs purely in Go/FM IL—no embedded Python interpreter is available when the FMUs are loaded, so the exporter must provide those symbols itself.
+This is required now that the workflow runtime runs purely in Go/FMIL—no embedded Python interpreter is available when the FMUs are loaded, so the exporter must provide those symbols itself.
 The patch step runs automatically every time the virtualenv (or Docker image) installs pythonfmu.

-External FMUs (for example `fmu/models/CITest.fmu` exported from Simulink) are simply copied into `fmu/models/`.
+If you are supplying FMUs from another toolchain (for example `fmu/models/CITest.fmu` exported from Simulink), copy them into `fmu/models/` and pair them with the YAML workflows you already authored under `workflows/`.
+This way step 2 can either refine those existing workflows or reuse the sample ones alongside your imported FMUs.

 ### Step 2 – Define the workflow (YAML)